Directed by Christine Turner.

 In J’Nai Bridges Unamplified the critically acclaimed and Grammy–winning opera singer J’Nai Bridges takes the stage in A Knee on the Neck, a choral tribute to George Floyd.

-Tony Award–winning actress and singer Audra McDonald hosts the broadcast premiere of American Masters: In the Making, which premieres on Friday, March 24 at 9 p.m.
-ET (check local listings) on PBS, pbs.org/americanmasters and the PBS App.
-Watch the trailer below.
+Tony Award–winning actress and singer Audra McDonald hosted the broadcast premiere of American Masters: In the Making on Friday, March 24, 2023 on PBS.
+The full episode is available to stream above as well as on pbs.org/americanmasters and the PBS App.

 American mezzo-soprano J’Nai Bridges, known for her “plush-voiced mezzo-soprano” (The New York Times), and “calmly commanding stage presence” (The New Yorker) has been heralded as “a rising star” (Los Angeles Times), gracing the world’s top opera and concert stages.
 Ms. Bridges' 2022 summer season begins in June at the Los Angeles Philharmonic performing Lieberson’s Neruda Songs with Gustavo Dudamel as part of the Power to the People! festival, then goes to San Francisco Symphony to sing Jocasta in the Peter Sellars production of Stravinsky’s Oedipus Rex, then she appears in a solo recital at Caramoor.
 In July 2022 Ms. Bridges makes her Arena di Verona debut in Carmen in the title role.
 Engagements for the 2022-23 season include several more performances as Carmen in Amsterdam, Canada, and Chicago, and also a momentous debut with Seattle Opera as Delilah in Samson & Delilah, marking her homecoming as a native of Washington.